zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Suzanne said, “Yeah, that's right,” meaning that is  correct.
 She knows that Jimmy's cousin Sal put in an application.
 Jimmy say s, “Well?”
 He's expecting Suzanne to give him some news about this applicatio n.
 Suzanne, however, doesn't want to give him the information, or perhap s doesn't think Jimmy should be asking about it.
 She says, “Well, what?”
 We use that expression – “Well, what?” – when confused about what the other person wants.
 Suzanne isn’t sure what Jimmy is asking her.
 Jimmy says, “Are you goin g to hire him?”
 “To hire” (hire) means to give someone a job.

 Suzanne says, “I'm not sure.
 He doesn't have any ex perience and he didn't provide any references.”
 Suzanne says that Sal “doe sn't have any experience” – he hasn't worked in this kind of job before, the ki nd of job he's applying for.
 He also didn't provide any “references” (references).
-A “reference” is the name and, usually, telephone number or email of someone who c an give the company information about you and how good of a worker you are.
-Those are what we would call “professional references” – people who c an give information about your qualifications.
+A “reference” is the name and, usually, telephone number or email of someone who can give the company information about you and how good of a worker you are.
+Those are what we would call “professional references” – people who can give information about your qualifications.

 Sometimes, for example, if you are trying to rent a n apartment, you may have to provide what we call “personal references.”
 A “pers onal reference” would be a friend or a family member who can tell the person r enting the apartment whether you are a good person or not – whether you cause pr oblems.
 However, in this case, we’re talking about professional references.
 Suzanne says Sal didn't provide any.
 He didn't give any names and telephone  numbers.